joao-neves95/merger-js/README.md

 - In the question "File Order", input in which order you wish the files to be bundled.
 From first to last.

   (eg.: ```helpers.js, requests.js, handlers.js, listeners.js, feature.js```)
+- You can set minify to 'Yes', to minify on build.
+- You can set autoBuild to 'Yes', to make merger listen for file changes and build automatically when there's one.

 &nbsp;